The Ultimate Wagyu Meatballs Recipe: Juicy, Tender, and Flavorful

 - Form & Sear: Shape into medium-sized balls.
 Pan-sear them in a lightly oiled skillet over medium heat until browned on all sides.

 - Create the Sauce: If desired, add a splash of soy sauce, more gochujang, and a little water or beef stock to the pan.
-Let it reduce into a sticky glaze that clings to the meatballs.
+Simmer the sauce until it turns glossy and coats your Wagyu meatballs in a rich, sticky layer of flavor.

 Serving Suggestions

-- Garnish with sliced green onions and a sprinkle of toasted sesame seeds.
+- Add a final touch of finely sliced green onions and a dash of sesame seeds before serving.

 - Pair with a side of kimchi, pickled radish, or plain rice to mellow the heat.